smcmahon/Products.PloneFormGen/Products/PloneFormGen/README_CAPTCHA.txt

 If you add a captcha facility *after* installing PFG, you will need to reinstall PFG (via add/remove products) to enable captcha support.

+PFG's captcha support is based on Thomas Buchberger's PFGCaptchaField.
+If you were using the separate PFGCaptchaField product with a version of PloneFormGen
+<= 1.5b3, you must uninstall PFGCaptchaField and remove the product from your
+environment before installing PFG >= 1.5b4.
+You don't need to remove existing captcha fields from your forms though; they should continue to work.

 CAPTCHA Implementations
 -----------------------